Intuition Machines versus Algebraic Minds

 3.4.
 Deep learning thus far has struggled with open-ended inference

 New research papers in non-stationary environments with multiple competing and cooperating neural networks are now being published.
 Open-endedness requires creating strategies with imperfect information.
-There is also significant research in areas of semi-supervised learning where some information is labeled while most of the information is not.
+There is also significant research in areas of semi-supervised learning where some information is labelled while most of the information is not.
 Deep Learning systems have been shown to do well in this area.

 One example of an environment with imperfect information is the game of Poker.
 There have been significant advances in the use of Deep Learning to play in competitive poker and it’s doing very well.